The Blood Line (Torchwood): Broadcast and reception

 When "The Blood Line" premiered in the U.S on 9 September 2011, it received an audience of 0.95 million.
 In the UK, it fared relatively well against the viewing figure drop after Torchwood: Children of Earth with a consolidated figure of 5.13 million.

 Very much like the rest of the 10-part series, "The Blood Line" garnered a mixed response from television critics and the Torchwood fan base.
 The Guardian's Dan Martin noted that Torchwood finally showed its best in the series finale "with explosions, bloodshed and forced philosophical standoffs at every turn."
 Martin also comments that the story of Gwen's dad was closed with "class."

-However, Den of Geek's Simon Brew was more hesitant, claiming it was 'an otherwise busy, but rarely brilliant finale.
+However, Den of Geeks Simon Brew was more hesitant, claiming it was 'an otherwise busy, but rarely brilliant finale.
 To be clear, I didn't hate it, nor do I have an urge to pour buckets of scorn on it.
 But I think it was one of the least interesting episodes in the series, for the most part.
 And as someone's who's enjoyed Miracle Day, that was a disappointment.'
 On a positive note, he did also say in regards to the open-ended cliffhanger, ' Torchwood has been very good at burning bridges at the end of its series, with finales that force the show to move to a new place for the following run.'

 In a negative review for Uproxx, Alan Sepinwall said 'the season was too far gone for the finale to do much in the way of redeeming it, but we at least could have gone out on an interesting note.
 Instead, there were lots of explosions, lots of yelling, and very little that held my attention or made me feel anything in the way that, say, some of the sacrifices in "Children of Earth" did.'
 He also criticised the effect of the cliffhanger, saying 'so it turns out that this huge world-changing event was just a "trial run" for an even bigger plan on the part of the bad guys?
 Does anyone (other than Davies) think that what the series needs is to get even bigger?'